 - Weed pollen: end of June to September .

 What are the symptoms of hay fever?

 - Itchy, watery eyes

-If you suffer from hay fever, it is recommended that you avoid alcohol and smoking as alcohol contains histamine and smoking can irritate the lining of the nose, eyes, throat and airways.
+- Avoid smoking as it can irritate the lining of the nose, eyes, throat and airways.

 You can also visit your local pharmacist if you have hay fever.
 They can provide you with advice and find you the most suitable treatments, like antihistamine drops, tablets or nasal sprays.